 1957: A week after it topped the R&B chart, “You Send Me” by Sam Cooke became his first #1 pop single when it began three weeks at the top of Billboard’s Best Sellers chart, a day after Cooke had performed the song in full on The Ed Sullivan Show.

-1961: Glen Campbell debuted on the US singles charts when “Turn Around, Look At Me,” entered the Billboard Hot 100, later reaching #62.
+1961: Glen Campbell debuted on the US singles charts when “Turn Around, Look At Me,” entered the Billboard Hot 100, where it later reached #62.

-1966: Los Angeles band Love started three days headlining at the Fillmore Auditorium in San Francisco, supported by Moby Grape and Lee Michaels.
+1966: Los Angeles band Love began three days headlining at the Fillmore Auditorium in San Francisco with supporting acts Moby Grape and Lee Michaels.

 1967: The Monkees had their final #1 single in the US with “Daydream Believer.”
-Also at the top of the album chart was the Monkees’ fourth studio LP, Pisces, Aquarius, Capricorn, And Jones Ltd., the group’s fourth straight million-selling album.
+Also at the top of the album chart was the Monkees’ fourth studio album, Pisces, Aquarius, Capricorn, And Jones Ltd..

-1971: “Black Dog,” the lead single and opening track of Led Zeppelin’s untitled fourth album, was released as a single in several countries except for the UK.
+1971: “Black Dog,” the lead single and opening track of Led Zeppelin’s untitled fourth album, was released as a single in several countries outside of the UK.

 1972: “Papa Was A Rollin’ Stone” by The Temptations hit the top of the Billboard Hot 100.
 The record peaked at #5 on the R&B chart.

-1972: “You Ought to Be with Me” by Al Green became his third record to top the Billboard R&B chart.
+1972: “You Ought to Be with Me” by Al Green became his third single to top the Billboard R&B chart.

-1972: The debut album by Steely Dan, Can’t Buy a Thrill, entered the Billboard pop chart, later reaching #17.
+1972: The debut album by Steely Dan, Can’t Buy a Thrill, entered the Billboard pop chart.
+Two weeks later it peaked at #17.

-1972: Dr. Hook and the Medicine Show’s third single “The Cover of ‘Rolling Stone’,” written by poet and songwriter Shel Silverstein, entered the Billboard Hot 100, eventually peaking at #6.
+1972: Dr. Hook and the Medicine Show’s third single, “The Cover of ‘Rolling Stone’,” written by poet and songwriter Shel Silverstein, entered the Billboard Hot 100, where it eventually peaked at #6.

 1991: The US Supreme Court ruled that the Shirelles, Gene Pitney, and B.J.
 Thomas were owed $1.2 million in unpaid royalties.
 The artists had filed suit in 1987 against Gusto Records and GML Inc. and Gusto’s record-keeping was so poor that the true accounting of facts and figures was impossible.

-2003: During the duo’s Long Friends reunion tour, Simon and Garfunkel performed he first of three dates at Madison Square Garden with special guests the Everly Brothers.
+2003: During the duo’s Long Friends reunion tour, Simon & Garfunkel performed the first of three dates at Madison Square Garden with special guests the Everly Brothers.
 The show was recorded and released the following year on CD and DVD as Old Friends: Live on Stage.